 The series was issued in response to public clamoring for a new Regular Issue series.
 The series that was current at the time had been in use for more than a decade.
 President Franklin D. Roosevelt agreed, and a contest was staged.
 The public was asked to submit original designs for a new series picturing all deceased U.S. Presidents.
 Over 1,100 sketches were submitted, many from veteran stamp collectors.
 Elaine Rawlinson, who had little knowledge of stamps, won the contest and collected the $500 prize.
 Rawlinson was the first stamp designer since the Bureau of Engraving and Printing began producing U.S. stamps who was not a government employee.

-When he was 14, William attended Hampden-Sydney College before being removed by his father for his involvement with anti-slavery, Methodists, and Quakers.
+When he was 14, Harrison attended Hampden-Sydney College.
 He then studied medicine at the University of Pennsylvania, a profession he did not like.
 William had no money for school after his father died in 1791.
-Governor Lee, a friend of his father’s, encouraged William to join the army.
-Within 24 hours, William was commissioned an ensign in the U.S. Army, 11th U.S. Regiment of Infantry.
-William’s mother died a couple of years later, leaving him part of the family’s estate, which included about 3,000 acres of land and a few slaves.
-Still in the army, William sold his property to his brother.
+So Governor Lee, a friend of his father’s, encouraged him to join the army.
+Within 24 hours, Harrison was commissioned an ensign in the US Army, 11th US Regiment of Infantry.

 In 1797, Harrison left the army to become Secretary of the Northwest Territory, also acting as governor when Governor Arthur St. Clair was unavailable.
 Two years later, Harrison became the Northwest Territory’s first delegate to the Sixth United States Congress.
 As a territory delegate (as opposed to a state delegate) Harrison was not permitted to vote on bills, but he could serve on committees, submit legislation, and debate.
 While in this position, he created the Harrison Land Act, making it easier for settlers to purchase land in the Northwest Territory by selling it in small sections.
 In 1800, Harrison served on the committee that decided how to divide the Northwest Territory, establishing the Ohio and Indiana Territories.

 With the creation of the new territories, President John Adams appointed Harrison governor of the new Indiana Territory.
-This territory was made up of the present-day states of Indiana, Illinois, Michigan, Wisconsin, and part of Minnesota.
 In addition to appointing territory officials and dividing it into districts, Harrison also met with the Native Americans to obtain land for settlement and statehood.
-Harrison negotiated 13 treaties and acquired more than 60 million acres of Native American land.
+Harrison negotiated 13 treaties and acquired more than 60 million acres of land.
 However, many Native Americans did not accept the treaties, causing high tensions on the new American frontier.